priyankasaggu/priyankasaggu.github.io/_posts/2025-12-15-kubeadm-bootstrap-token.md

 I created a `ClusterRoleBinding` object that allowed the user (`system:bootstrap:pqrstu`) to read cluster configuration.

-(AND PLEASE NOTE!
-This is not something I would do in a real cluster.
-This is purely just to move forward with this test!)
+_**AND PLEASE NOTE:** _This is not something I would do in a real cluster.
+This is purely just to move forward with this test!_

 ```yaml
 # clusterrolebinding-bootstrap-token.yaml